MicrosoftDocs/visualstudio-docs/docs/azure/cloud-services-extended-support.md

 1. Once you configure all the settings for your project's deployment, select **Publish** at the bottom of the dialog.
 You can monitor the process status in the **Azure Activity Log** output window in Visual Studio.
 Choose the **Open in portal** link to

 Congratulations!
-You've published your extended support cloud service project to Azure.
+You've published your cloud service (extended support) project to Azure.
 To publish again with the same settings, you can reuse the publishing profile, or repeat these steps to create a new one.
 The ARM template and parameters used for deployment are saved in the *bin/\<configuration\>/Publish* folder.

 ## Clean up Azure resources

-To clean up the Azure resources you created by following this tutorial, go to the [Azure portal](https://portal.azure.com), choose **Resource groups**, find and open the resource group you used to create the service, and choose **Delete resource group**.
+To clean up the Azure resources you created by following this tutorial, go to the [Azure portal](https://portal.azure.com), choose **Resource groups**, find and open the resource group you used to create the cloud service (extended support), and choose **Delete resource group**.

 ## Next steps